ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

   - Install on on production

-Make sure the poetry access has be requested and credentials have been received.
-(See point 1 above).
+Make sure the [poetry access has be requested by the webmaster] (#requesting-access-to-poetry) and you have received the credentials.

 Settings.php should contain (replace variables between [] with custom values):